 SURS' senior administrative staff consists of seven positions.
 Currently, six of the seven positions are held by diverse individuals, including five women and one Latino.
-As the group of senior staff is small, any changes to the make-up may take time.
+As the group of senior staff is small, any changes to the make-up of this staff may take time.